 2.6.
 Obsolete rule sets

 Checkmk is under constant development.
-Occasionally things are and it comes that some rule sets are replaced by others. are replaced.
-If you have such rulesets in use, the easiest way to find them is do a rule search.
-Open it via Setup > General > Rule search in the navigation bar.
-Then click in the menu bar on Rules > Refine search, select Search for deprecated rulesets as the option for Deprecated and select Search for rulesets that have rules configured as the option for Used.
+Occasionally things are standardized and it can occur that some rule sets are replaced by others.
+If you have such rule sets in use, the easiest way to find them is do a rule search.
+Open it via Setup > General > Rule search.
+Then click in the menu bar on Rules > Refine search, select Search for deprecated rulesets as the option for Deprecated and select Search for rule sets that have rules configured as the option for Used.
 After an additional click on Search you get the desired overview.

 3. Creating and editing rules